aiubian/Angular-Drag-and-Drop/README.md

 # Angular-Drag-and-Drop

-[AngularJS](http://angularjs.org/) directive for drag and drop.This directive can drag and drop in the child level too whever the depth of the child is.
+[AngularJS](http://angularjs.org/) directive for drag and drop.This directive can drag and drop in the child level too whatever the depth of the child is.

 # How to use it